NREL/HPC/docs/Documentation/Systems/Vermillion/running.md

 /projects/hpcapps/tkaiser2/vasp/6.3.1/nvhpc_acc/vasp_std
 ```

 Instead of srun, use mpirun to run VASP on GPUs.
-Since Vermilion only has 1 GPU per node, it's important to make sure you are only requesting 1 task per node y setting -npernode 1.
+Since Vermilion only has 1 GPU per node, it's important to make sure you are only requesting 1 task per node by setting -npernode 1.

 ```
 mpirun -npernode 1 vasp_std > vasp.$SLURM_JOB_ID